Japanese startup unveils balloon flight space viewing tours

-TOKYO (AP) — A Japanese startup announced plans Tuesday to launch commercial space viewing balloon flights that it hopes will bring an otherwise astronomically expensive experience down to Earth.
+TOKYO — A Japanese startup announced plans Tuesday to launch commercial space-viewing balloon flights that it hopes will bring an otherwise astronomically expensive experience down to Earth.

 Company CEO Keisuke Iwaya said passengers do not need to be billionaires, go through intense training or have the language skills needed to fly in a rocket.